Babies Pulling Ears: Top Reasons, Treatment & When To Worry

 1. Play and self-soothing

 Most infants may pull their ears while playing or when they discover their body parts.
-For instance, a baby may pull their ears while also pulling their nose or toes since they may discover these body parts and their range of motions.
+For instance, a baby may pull their ears while also pulling their nose or toes since they may discover these body parts and their range of motion.
 It is part of the baby’s self-play during their early months.

 Babies may also pull their ears as a soothing mechanism.
 In such cases, you may see the baby pulling their ears when upset, cranky, or when trying to fall asleep.
 Pulling ears for play and self-soothing tends to begin after the age of four months and stops by 12 months (1).